WEBINARS

 The session will :

-Highlight nationally approved resources like those created for the education sector by the National Cyber Security Centre.
+✅ Guidance on nationally approved resources, including those created for the education sector by the National Cyber Security Centre

-Introduce the National Crime Agency's Cyber Choices Programme.
+✅ An introduction to the National Crime Agency’s Cyber Choices Programme

 Cyber Resilience in Education Session for School Governors and Senior Leaders v2